 We have reviewed a wide variety of both men's and women's fleeces.

 Zach Lovell and Ben Applebaum-Bauch lead the men's review team.
 Zach Lovell is an IFMGA Mountain Guide who utilizes fleece jackets year-round across the planet, whether guiding, climbing, or skiing.
-His former work in product development with outdoor brands gives him a unique lens to examine the pros and cons of fleece jackets and other wearables.
+His former work in product development with outdoor brands gives him a unique lens through which to examine the pros and cons of fleece jackets and other wearables.
 Ben has over a decade of experience as a canoe, backpacking, and cycling guide throughout the American Northeast and maritime Canada.
 In his “spare” time, he has bagged more peaks than he can remember and thru-hiked a number of the long trails in the US, including the Continental Divide, Pacific Crest, and Colorado trails.

 How to Pick the Best Fleece Jacket for You